kashine6/Proportional-Sync-Feedback-Sensor/README.md

 ## Others

-#### MMU_ADJUST_TENSION
+#### Quickly return to the neutral position

-In Happy-Hare, the command `MMU_ADJUST_TENSION` can be used to quickly move the slider to the neutral position.
+In Happy-Hare, the command `MMU_SYNC_FEEDBACK ADJUST_TENSION=1` can be used to quickly move the slider to the neutral position.
 This command has already been incorporated into the Blobifier macros.